Membership

 Full membership

-- Participate in training programs of particular relevance to patient organisations.
+The opportunity to participate in training programs of particular relevance to patient organisations working within the mental health field.

-- Influence the thinking of national and European politicians and civil servants within the mental health field and to raise awareness of the problems experienced by people with mental ill-health conditions.
+The ability to influence the thinking of national and European politicians and civil servants within the mental health field and to raise awareness of the problems experienced by people with mental health conditions.

 Associate membership

-- Participate in training programs of particular relevance to patient organisations.
+Participation in mental-health training programs relevant to patient organisations.

 *Membership fee: